ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Events and Errors

-This specification treats Events and Errors similarly.
-Errors, just as any other Events, may occur asynchronously in network applications.
-However, implementations of this API may report Errors synchronously, according to the error handling idioms of the implementation platform, where they can be immediately detected, such as by generating an exception when attempting to initiate a connection with inconsistent
+This specification treats events and errors similarly.
+Errors, just as any other events, may occur asynchronously in network applications.
+However, implementations of this API may report errors synchronously, according to the error handling idioms of the implementation platform, where they can be immediately detected, such as by generating an exception when attempting to initiate a connection with inconsistent